The Weisfeiler-Lehman Test: How Powerful Are GNNs?

 What 1-WL Cannot Distinguish

-1. Regular graphs: if every node in G has the same degree, then after initialisation all nodes get the same colour → 1-WL cannot distinguish any two regular graphs with the same number of nodes and edges.
+1. Regular graphs.
+If every node of \(G\) has degree \(k\), then all nodes get the same colour at every iteration and the colouring never refines.
+Consequently any two \(k\)-regular graphs on the same number of nodes produce identical 1-WL histograms, and no MPNN can separate them.

 GIN: The Most Expressive MPNN